 With several months of experience behind them, employers and employees have learned a lot about working remotely during the pandemic.

 There have been some bumps (more about this later) but there have also been some big benefits:

-- Many employees, including management employees, discovered that they liked the freedom and flexibility of remote work.
+- Many employees, including management employees, liked the freedom and flexibility of remote work.

-- A number of reports emerged indicating that, contrary to concerns of employees slacking off when not under the watchful eye of their supervisors, many were actually more productive when working remotely.
+- Several reports emerged indicating that, contrary to concerns of employees slacking off when not under the watchful eye of their supervisors, many were more productive when working remotely.

-- Employers began to find that they could save money—sometimes significant amounts of money—on facility-related costs.
+- Employers began to find that they could save money — sometimes significant — on facility-related costs.

 - Employers also found that if employees can work remotely, they can work from anywhere, meaning employers could hire them from anywhere.
 That significantly expands the talent pool for all types of positions.

 - Home office arrangements resulted in welcome tax breaks and reduced commute hours.